microsoft/Mastering-the-Marketplace/docs/partner-center/saas.md

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196318">Video</a> | [PDF](../saas/pdfs/03.1-Publishing-a-SaaS-Offer.pdf)

 This detailed video presents the concepts of publishing a SaaS offer and then walks through the steps of doing so in Partner Center.
 This module goes all the way from creating an offer, to adding and plan, and finally publishing the offer live.
 It also speaks to the need of developers to have a sandbox environment in which they can test and development the landing page and webhook.

+## SaaS Purchase Customer Experience

+<a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2202782">Video</a>

+Customers may have many choices about what billing and pricing options they would like to subscribe to for a SaaS offer.
+This video walks through the purchase process from the customer’s point of view showing how to use purchasing tools to simplify the purchase experience.

 ## SaaS Pricing in Partner Center Publisher Overview